Welcome to my website!

 In 2000, I left to be involved with a few Internet Radio related projects until the “dot com bubble” “popped”.

 It was my fortune that at that time, CBS Radio was completing the purchase of stations in Cleveland, OH, and were staffing these new stations.

 WNCX 98.5, WQAL 104.1, WZJM (92.3), and WDOK 102.1FM became their newly formed Cleveland, Ohio radio cluster.
 I was hired on as Sr. Staff Engineer, my primary daily responsibilities were the technical operations and maintenance of WNCX /98.5, and WZJM / 92.3 Radio.

 I was also assigned to occasionally travel to other CBS stations in our region (Detroit, Chicago) from time to time to lend a hand when needed.

 During all of this, my biggest passion in broadcast technology was Audio Processing!

 In November, 2006, I upgraded my “audio processing workshop” to develop new ideas in the Digital domain!

 In 2008, the Digital Signal Processing work I was doing in my workshop led to an opportunity to re-join Frank Foti at Omnia Audio as R&D engineer for new Omnia Products.
 Together, we developed the Omnia.11 FM Broadcast Audio Processor, and its sister processor, the Omnia.Volt.

 It was great traveling the world, and getting to meet people from all over as a result of the Omnia projects!

-These days, I am doing Technical Consulting work for Broadcast and New Media outlets under my company Legato Communications LLC
+I’m also doing Technical Consulting work for some Broadcast and New Media outlets under my company Legato Communications LLC

 I am an avid amateur rocketry enthusiast, launching small scale rockets, which features on-board flight computers with telemetry capabilities – all of which are designed and built by me using surface mount components, and custom designed PC boards.